Dealing with a Narcissistic Ex

 Gelman & Associates: Compassionate Family Lawyers Advising Clients on How to Deal with Narcissistic Exes

+Ending an abusive relationship is complicated.
 Going through a separation or divorce with a narcissistic ex can be downright exhausting.
 That’s why, at Gelman & Associates, we offer a free consultation with a psychological professional if required.
-We have the legal knowledge to ensure you are receiving sound legal advice, and we want you to have the same peace of mind when it comes to your well being.
-We are conveniently located in Aurora, Barrie, Downtown Toronto, Mississauga, North York and Scarborough.
+We have the legal knowledge to ensure you are receiving sound legal advice, and we want you to have the same peace of mind when it comes to your well-being.
+We are conveniently located in Aurora, Barrie, Downtown Toronto, Mississauga, North York, and Scarborough.
 Call us at (416) 736-0200 or 1-844-736-0200 or contact us online.